zacwentzell/BIA660D_Group_1_Project/README.md

 **eda**: Files for preprocessing data and transforming

+**prediction**: Files for predicting Yelp star ratings based on review text and metadata.

 ### Files

 **README.md**: This file!
 Information related to the project and the repository.